 There are many deployment strategies that you can use to roll out changes: some involve downtime, while others do not; some are easy to implement, while others are more complicated; some only work with stateless apps, which are apps that don’t need to persist any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless), while others also work with stateful apps, which are apps that store data on their local hard disks that needs to be persisted across deployments (e.g., any sort of database or distributed data system).

-The following is a list of the most common deployment strategies you can use to deploy your apps:
+The following is a list of the most common strategies for deploying apps:

 You take all the v1 nodes down to update them to v2.
 While the update is happening, your users get an outage.